OH, US · AI law tracker

 Role-based compliance checklist

-- chief_ai_officer Assess existing AI models for any potential to generate content suggesting self-harm or harm to others.
+- chief_ai_officer Assess current AI model capabilities for generating content related to self-harm or harm to others.
+(Immediately)

-- compliance_officer Monitor legislative developments of HB 524 in the Ohio General Assembly.
+- legal Monitor the legislative progress of HB 524 in Ohio and analyze its specific requirements if enacted.
+(Ongoing)

 Subscriber only